cemrifki/sentiment-analysis/README.md

 This repo contains the source code of the paper --

 [Sentiment analysis in Turkish: Supervised, semi-supervised, and unsupervised techniques](https://www.cambridge.org/core/journals/natural-language-engineering/article/abs/sentiment-analysis-in-turkish-supervised-semisupervised-and-unsupervised-techniques/3E5CAB8E6A2B8877135F63485536C8F9).
 Cem Rıfkı Aydın, Tunga Güngör.
-Natural Language Engineering, Cambridge University Press.
+Natural Language Engineering, **Cambridge University Press**.

 In this study, sentiment analysis is performed in Turkish and English.
 To achieve this, unsupervised, semi-supervised, and supervised approaches have been developed and applied.
 The supervised methods include LSTM, CNN, and delta-IDF techniques.
 For Turkish, a morphological analysis is also incorporated, further improving performance.
 The methods are evaluated on datasets from various genres, making the approach cross-domain and easily adaptable to other languages.
+The code that was originally written in Java has now been rewritten in Python.

 ## Requirements